noahehall/theBookOfNoah/0current/languages/csshtml/csshtml.md

 - responsive images: A method for providing the browser with multiple image sources depending on display density, size of the image element in the page, or any number of other factors.
 - display density: by default its assumed to be 1x, but could be 2x, 3x etc
   - best to use width descriptors, as accounting for display density X flexible width images will have you creating 1000x fkn srcsets and 1000 fkn versions of a fkn image
-- inline responsive images: using a single image, in combination with css and javascript to resize the
+- inline responsive images: using HTML attributes to solve the resolution switching and art direction problem
+- ^ relative to using just css for flex width images or JS to modify the html attributes
-  - the issue is that the browser downloads the image before javascript, so you still waste bandwidth
+  - the issue is that the browser downloads the image before javascript/css is downloaded and parsed, so you still waste bandwidth
     - ^ the only thing the browser knows after display density is the client viewport when it requests the image
       - ^ hence img img.srcset + img.sizes + picture element is the best approach, then add responsive css/js for optimization/UX
     - ^ img.sizes enables the browser to request an appropriate img.size based on the known viewport width before the request